Protecting Kids Who Play Sports

 It’s important to take your child to the emergency room immediately following any head injury, and schedule a follow-up appointment with their doctor a week later.
 Some issues take time to develop and won’t be visible right away.
 For example, if your child hits his or her head hard enough, they could develop a subdural hematoma, which is life-threatening and often requires surgery to drain.
 You won’t necessarily see the hematoma during your ER visit, as it takes time for the blood to collect.

 2. Always buy high-quality protective gear

 Sports equipment is expensive, and you can expect to pay several hundred dollars to gear up each kid.
-Some sports – like hockey – require more protective equipment than others because the risk of injury is greater.
+Looking at this guide to youth hockey gear, you will see that some sports – like hockey – require more protective equipment than others because the risk of injury is greater.

 Make sure the gear you buy is manufactured by a company with a good reputation.
 Don’t buy used protective gear if you can help it, especially if it’s designed to protect your child’s head.
 You may be able to get away with used shin guards for soccer, but you can’t get away with a used helmet for hockey.
 Shin guards are designed to withstand continual impact; helmets aren’t.